hollowdll/hakjdb/docs/hakjctl.md

 hakjctl is a CLI (command line interface) tool to control and interact with HakjDB servers.

+# Directory

+It is recommended to place the binary in a directory called `hakjctl`.
+The tool generates some files relative to the binary's parent directory, so they can be easily found there.

 # Configuration

 Configurations are stored in a configuration file and can be changed there. hakjctl creates this file with default configurations to the executable's directory if it doesn't exist and tries to find the file there.
 The name of the configuration file is `hakjctl-config.yaml`.
 Configurations are stored in YAML format.